-- 2.1 This procedure sets out a mechanism to respond to those circumstances which justify a re-evaluation of an existing job or the evaluation of a new job. - 2.2 Services will be expected to maintain stability in their job grades, and managers must ensure that employees work within the terms of their job description.
-Any change in duties which extends beyond an employee's current job description should be as a result of an informed decision and agreement of their line manager, and not as an unplanned consequence of circumstances evolving incrementally. - 2.3 The procedure addresses both individual requests from employees and managers as well as evaluations arising from structure reviews or service specific requirements.
+- 2.1 This procedure sets out a mechanism to respond to those circumstances which justify a re-evaluation of an existing job, job evaluation of a new job, or a job evaluation appeal. - 2.2 Services will be expected to maintain stability in their job grades, and managers must ensure that employees work within the terms of their role profile.
+Any change in duties which extends beyond an employee's current role profile should be as a result of an informed decision and agreement of their line manager and Chief Officer, and not as an unplanned consequence of circumstances evolving incrementally. - 2.3 The procedure addresses both individual requests from employees and managers as well as evaluations arising from structure reviews or service specific requirements.